unlibrary/cli/README.md

     entries read <url>
         renders entry (use list to get url)

+    entries prune
+        deletes all downloaded entries

     feeds pull
-        downloads all new entries from the sources in the authenticated account
+        downloads the 5 newest entries (skips entries that are already downloaded) from the sources in the authenticated account

 FLAGS: